performancecopilot/grafana-pcp/docs/installation.rst

 ---------

 You can also run Grafana with grafana-pcp in a container, using podman or docker.
-Keep in mind that with the default configuration every container has its own isolated network, and you won't be able to reach pmproxy through localhost.
+Keep in mind that with the default configuration, every container has its own isolated network, and you won't be able to reach pmproxy through localhost.
 Replace X.Y.Z with the version of grafana-pcp you wish to install.

 .. code-block:: console